Men who have sex with men

 Health Canada is the regulator of Canada’s blood system.
 Any change to donor eligibility criteria that may affect recipient safety must be sent to Health Canada for approval.
 In June 2016, Health Canada approved our request to reduce the blood waiting period for MSM from five years to one year.

-Will Canadian Blood Services submit a request to Health Canada to reduce the waiting period even further?
+Has Canadian Blood Services submitted a request to Health Canada to reduce the waiting period even further?

 Canadian Blood Services is exploring alternative screening approaches for blood donors, which could evolve the current eligibility criteria for MSM.